icbertoncelo/React-Calendar/README.md

 ## How to deploy

-Before all, rename the **.env.example** file to **.env** and add the key sended by email.
+Before all, check the **.env** and add the key sended by email.
 After that, follow the instructions bellow to run the project:

 - Run `npm install` | `yarn install` to install all dependencies.
 - Run `npm start` | `yarn run` to run the app locally.